elliotstokes/elliotstokes.github.io/_posts/2013-11-04-create-command-line-tools-with-node.md

 ##Setting up your project

-Starting with a blank folder cd into it and then run:
+Starting with a blank folder, cd into it and then run:

 	npm init

-Fill in all the details and when it finished you should be left with a basic <code>package.json</code> file.
+Fill in all the details and when it finishes you should be left with a basic <code>package.json</code> file.
 You will then need to add a few extra bits to the file.
 Add the following lines to your file:

 <pre>
 preferGlobal : true,